GoogleCloudPlatform/podcast/site/content/post/episode-140-container-security-with-maya-kaczorowski/index.md

 [MUSIC PLAYING]

-Hi, and welcome to episode number 140 of the weekly Google Cloud Platform podcast.
+Hi, and welcome to episode number 140 of the weekly Google Cloud podcast.
 My dog is coming up here.
 And let me try that one more time.